telerik/xaml-docs/controls/radscheduleview/features/draganddrop.md

 ### CanDrop(DragDropState state)

-The __CanDrop__(*DragDropState* state) method gets the value specifying whether the drag and drop operation can be finished, or not.
+The __CanDrop__(*DragDropState* state) method gets the value specifying whether the drag and drop operation can be finished or not.
 The method is called  multiple times during the operation.
 On each call you can check if a requirement is fulfilled in order to prevent or allow the completion of the drop.
-For example you can easily prevent copying Appointments when dragging them with the Control Key pressed by returning false if the key is pressed:
+For example, you can easily prevent copying Appointments when dragging them with the Control Key pressed by returning false if the key is pressed:

 #### __C#__